EdyJ/evp-docs/docs/faq.md

 The longitudinal position of the center of mass has great influence on the handling and behavior as well.
 A good practice is to ensure the suspension to be properly configured according to the weight distribution as for the the CoM position (i.e. stiffer springs where more weight is supported).

-You can also start with one of the included prefabs.
-Choose the one that is most similar to the vehicle you want to resemble.
-Then carefully configure the parameters in order to fine tune the handling and behavior.

-If you need to match the specifications of real cars accurately, then you should take a look at [Vehicle Physics Pro](http://vehiclephysics.com).
-VPP is specifically designed to use real-world specifications and simulate the actual behaviors of the cars based on their realistic setup.

----